Harry S Truman Building: Twentieth century

-During the early 1930s, the National Capital Park and Planning Commission sought to develop the section of the District of Columbia known as Foggy Bottom, located between C, E, Eighteenth, and Twenty-third streets.
+During the early 1930s, the National Capital Park and Planning Commission sought to develop the section of the District of Columbia known as Foggy Bottom, located between C, E, 18th, and 23rd streets.
 Leading up to World War II, the expanding Department of War occupied several different buildings on the mall, making the need for a new building to consolidate operations a high priority.
 It was always intended to construct the building in two phases, and the Foggy Bottom site was chosen because it was large enough to accommodate both.

 Gilbert Stanley Underwood and William Dewey Foster won the contract for the War Department building.
-They designed the building during 1938–1939 and construction began in 1940.
+They designed the building between 1938 and 1939 and construction began in 1940, with John McShain, Inc. as contractor.
 The Public Buildings Administration of the Federal Works Agency, which inherited oversight responsibility for the federal buildings program from the U.S. Treasury Department in 1939, completed the first phase of the building in 1941.

 During the design process, several agencies expressed concern that the War Department had already expanded beyond the capacity of the building.
 These concerns turned out to be correct; while some offices of the War Department moved into the building for a few years, the building never became the War Department headquarters.
 By the time construction was complete, the War Department had already outgrown the building.
 Congress appropriated funds for construction of the Pentagon early in 1941, the same year the first phase of the building was completed.

-Instead, the structure was used for the Department of State.
-Although the original portion of the building is still commonly referred to as the War Department Building, it became home to the State Department by the late 1940s.
+The Department of State also grew rapidly during the war (from under 1,000 employees to over 7,000), but was lower in priority and so was scattered all over Washington, occupying forty-seven buildings by the mid-1940s.
+In 1946, President Truman decided to make use of the space vacated by the War Department's ongoing move to the Pentagon to consolidate the central functions of the State Department in one place; the change of tenants was completed between January and August 1947.
+The original portion of the building is today referred to as the Marshall Wing.

 Expansion

 World War II spurred the growth of this department as well.
 However, the planned expansion was delayed until Congress allocated funds for the addition in 1955.
 Harley, Probst Associates, a joint venture between Harley, Ellington, and Day of Detroit and Graham, Anderson, Probst, and White of Chicago, won the contract for the design in 1956.
 The addition, known as the State Department Extension, was completed in 1960 and dedicated in 1961.
-The original building was informally called "Old State" with the addition identified as "New State".
+The original building was informally called "Old State" with the addition identified as "New State."

 Twenty-first century

-In September 2000, the State Department building (previously known as "Main State," and often called by the metonym "Foggy Bottom") was named in honor of President Harry S. Truman.